When you are visiting Nantes, submerge in the world of Jules Verne and his fantastic stories at this incredible museum.

 Born in 1828, Verne is considered to be one of the fathers of science fiction.
 He wrote about how technology will be in the future with details far ahead from his time.
 His stories have been translated in over 150 languages, making him one of the most translated authors in the world.

 Located in the hill of Sainte-Anne, the museum opened in 1978 to mark the 150th anniversary of the author and was renovated in 2005 to commemorate his centenary.

-The Musée Jules Verne details the work and tells the fascinating life story of one of France's most illustrious authors.
-Jules Verne is Nantes' most famous son, with the museum housed in a beautiful 19th century villa that evokes the style and passion of the writer himself.
+It details the work and tells the fascinating life story of one of France's most illustrious authors, considered Nantes' most famous son.
+The displays are housed in a beautiful 19th-century villa that evokes the style and passion of the writer himself.

-The museum is split into eight sections, showing how his imagination grew from a young boy playing on the river to writing the masterpieces of 'Twenty Thousand Leagues Under The Sea' and 'Around the World in Eighty Days'.
+The museum is split into eight sections, showing how his imagination grew from a young boy playing on the river to writing the masterpieces of Twenty Thousand Leagues Under The Sea and Around the World in Eighty Days.

-Additionally, the Musée Jules Verne has painstakingly recreated the writer's drawing room, helping holidaymakers to step inside the mind of one of France's literary icons.
 The museum also tells the story of Jules Verne in Nantes and how the city shaped his writing as well as housing interactive displays about how his work has been translated into film and TV.
-The child-friendly multi-media trail brings Jules Verne's entire work in all its splendor and diversity to a wider public.
-Signs are in French but Verne's books are so well-known that it's worthwhile visiting regardless.